|

 dgbroker/

-Create the Same Directories under
+Create the Same Directory structure under the FLASH diskgroup.

 Modify init.ora file ($ORACLE_HOME/dbs/inittstsb1.ora):

-Dataguard for Standby Database.
+the modes of Dataguard for Standby Database.

-parameters shown below into the $ORACLE_HOME/dbs/inittstsb.ora file.
+(1) Modify/Add the HIGHLIGHTED parameters shown below into the

-(2) Create spfile from the modified
+(2) Create spfile from the modified pfile.

-the spfile. <n> stands for instance number.
+to the spfile. <n> stands for instance number.

-Only dataguard related parameters
+Only Dataguard related parameters are shown here.

 *.db_unique_name='TSTSB'